 What does the procedure entail?

-Neutering, or de-sexing, is a surgical procedure performed under general anaesthesia.
-In female pets, the procedure is also called “spaying” and involves removing the ovaries and the uterus (or the ovaries only in ‘keyhole’ techniques).
-In male pets, the procedure is also called “castration” and is the removal of the testicles.
+Neutering is a surgical procedure performed under general anaesthesia.
+In female pets, the ovaries and uterus (or the ovaries only in ‘keyhole’ techniques) are removed and this is also called “spaying”.
+In male pets, the testicles are removed and this procedure is also called “castration”.

 At Alpha Vets, we believe that pet neutering is the most responsible action you can take as a pet owner if you are not going to breed from your pet.
 Here’s why:

 - Spaying and castration prevent unwanted pregnancies.

 - It helps your pet lead a healthier life by reducing the risk of developing certain diseases and health conditions: in females, mammary cancer and pyometra (infection of the womb); in males, testicular cancers, gland tumors, and hernias.

 - It can stop some undesirable behaviours such as marking and urinating indoors, wandering off in search of a mate, and sexual aggression.

 - Neutering can make some pets easier to live with i.e. female pets can become withdrawn/hostile towards other pets during their seasons and they can go through phantom pregnancies.
 Likewise when a female (typically cats & dogs) is in season, any nearby males can become extremely agitated and unruly.

 Choosing Alpha Vets in Teddington, means choosing a first-class team of veterinary surgeons and nurses to care for your pet.
 Before the neutering surgery, your pet will undergo a health check and your vet may advise pre-surgery blood tests.
 These tests can pick up certain underlying health conditions that may affect your pet’s surgery and are especially important for pets entering their senior years.